Alexander Carlisle

 Alexander Montgomery Carlisle, PC (8 July 1854 – 6 March 1926) brother-in-law to Viscount Pirrie, was one of the men involved with designing the s in the shipbuilding company Harland and Wolff.
 His main area of responsibility was the ships' safety systems such as the watertight compartments and lifeboats.
 As a Privy Councillor, he was known as "The Right Honorable".

 Biography

 Carlisle was born in Ballymena, the eldest son of John Carlisle, director of the Royal Belfast Academical Institution.
-He studied at his father's school until he left at 16 to join the shipyard Harland and Wolff, starting out as an apprentice.
+He studied at his father's school until he left at 16 to join the shipyard Harland & Wolff, starting out as an apprentice.
 It was during this period that he met Pirrie, who would later marry his sister Margaret in 1879.

 In 1884 he married Edith Wooster, an American 12 years his junior.
 The marriage produced a son and two daughters.